itsananderson/nodeignore/README.md

 nodeignore
 ==========

-A simple CLI utility for pulling down the latest .gitignore for Node from GitHub
+An npm package for downloading .gitignore files from GitHub

 Installation
 ------------